Mahmud Gawan Madrasa: Significance

-The madrasa however, built to reaffirm Shiaism as the state religion, is clearly modeled on contemporary central Asian buildings.
 The entire campus gives the grand impression which Islamic architecture awakes in many minds.
-Intelligent planning and construction have gone into building the madrasa.
-The surface treatment is composed of color produced by glazed tiles of different hues.
-Traces of exquisite colorful tiles are still visible on the walls of the building.
-The floral decor, arabesque design and decorative inscriptions with arches dominating everywhere make it a fine specimen of Islamic architecture.
-This was all possible because Mahmud Gawan was familiar with renowned colleges at Samarkhand and Khorasan.
-The building contains lecture halls, a laboratory, a mosque, students’ hostel, dining room, quarters for teaching faculty.
-This religious seminary which also taught science and maths was run by a carefully chosen faculty which comprised Islamic scholars, scientists, philosophers and Arabic experts.
-It is recorded that free boarding, lodging and education to over 500 students from the world over was provided at any given time.
-The founder had established a library of 3000 volumes in this university before his death; what became of it is not known.
+Intelligent planning and construction went into building the madrasa.
+The surface treatment is composed of colour produced by glazed tiles of different hues.
+Traces of exquisite colourful tiles are visible on the building walls.
+The floral decor, arabesque design, and decorative inscriptions with arches dominating everywhere make it a striking example of Indo-Islamic architecture.
+Mahmud Gawan was familiar with similarly renowned colleges in Samarkhand and Khorasan.
+The building contains lecture halls, a laboratory, a mosque, students’ hostel, dining room, and quarters for teaching faculty.
+In addition to Islamic studies, science and mathematics were taught by a carefully chosen faculty which comprised Islamic scholars, scientists, philosophers, and Arabic scholars.
+Free boarding, lodging, and education was provided to over 500 students at any given time, including students from outside India.
+Prior to his death, the founder established a library of 3,000 volumes in the madrasa; however, what became of it is not known.

 Preservation

 The Archaeological Survey of India (ASI) took up the programme to preserve and protect ancient monuments in Bidar district in 2005.
 It included marking boundaries around these structures, building aesthetically designed compound walls, providing lighting and laying gardens around some monuments.

-Bidar has found its place in the World Monument Watch List, 2014 which gives some hope for improvements in this City of Whispering Monuments.
+Bidar was placed on the World Monument Watch List, 2014, which gives some hope for improvements in this City of Whispering Monuments.

-Concerns

-Today goats graze among the majestic ruins and the windows with exquisite jali-work look out like haunted eyes.

-According to an estimate, there are nearly 100 historic monuments in and around Bidar.
-Mahmud Gawan Madarasa is among the monuments in Bidar that require round-the-clock watch.
-The Archaeology office is understaffed.
-Plans of developing park around the madarsa has not yet realised.
+Today goats graze among the majestic ruins and the windows with exquisite jali look out like haunted eyes.
+There are approximately 100 historic monuments in and around Bidar, including the Mahmud Gawan Madarasa.
+Plans to develop a park around the madrasa has not been realised.
 The open space behind the monument is used as cricket ground by locals, with the balls often hitting the monument.

-Trivia

-On 8 March 2015, A huge old tree in front of the monument was uprooted due to hours of wind, heavy rain and thunderstorms.
-The tree was believed to be more than a century old.
+In 2024, the ASI signed an agreement with the Bidar-based Shaheen Group of Institutions to assist with preserving the site.